The Professional Negligence Law Review: Switzerland

-The principal can also, in the event of a default, rescind the contract and claim damages (Article 107 et seq.
-CO).
-In general, both the agent and the principal by law have the right to at any time terminate the agency relationship.19 According to legal literature and the jurisprudence of the Swiss Federal Supreme Court, an agency relationship is always based on mutual trust.
-Therefore, neither the agent nor the principal can be expected to continue to perform their duties if the trust between the parties has – for whatever reason – been lost.20
+The principal can also, in the event of a default, rescind the contract and claim damages.19 In general, both the agent and the principal by law have the right to at any time terminate the agency relationship.20 According to legal literature and the jurisprudence of the Swiss Federal Supreme Court, an agency relationship is always based on mutual trust.
+Therefore, neither the agent nor the principal can be expected to continue to perform their duties if the trust between the parties has – for whatever reason – been lost.21

-The right of termination does not apply if, due to the specific circumstances, termination would be untimely.
+The right of termination by the agent does not apply if, because of the specific circumstances, termination would be untimely.
 An example would be a lawyer terminating the client relationship at a time at which the client can no longer properly instruct a replacement to meet a legal deadline.
-If the principal is, under such circumstances, forced to terminate the agency relationship due to the negligence of the agent, the agent may also be liable for damage caused due to the termination of the legal relationship as such.21
+If the principal is, under such circumstances, forced to terminate the agency relationship because of the negligence of the agent, the agent may also be liable for damage caused because of the termination of the legal relationship as such.22

 If the agent was negligent in performing his or her duties, the principal has the right to reduce the fees payable to the agent.
-The principal is, however, required to pay fees to the extent the agent properly performed his or her duties for the benefit of the principal.
-In the event that the work product is, due to the negligence of the agent, without any value to the principal, the agent forfeits the entire fee.23
+The principal is, however, required to pay fees to the extent that the agent properly performed his or her duties for the benefit of the principal.
+In the event that the work product is, because of the negligence of the agent, without any value to the principal, the agent forfeits the entire fee.24

 Although the mandate agreement could in theory define the scope of the duty of care, this is rarely the case in practice.
 The duty of care is defined by what can reasonably be expected of a legal professional with average skills.
-The Federal Law on the Conduct within the Legal Profession (BGFA) simply states that the lawyer is required to dutifully and carefully provide services to the principal.30
+The Federal Law on the Conduct within the Legal Profession (BGFA) simply states that the lawyer is required to provide services to the principal dutifully and carefully.31

 However, in complex cases requiring specialist knowledge, the lawyer is required to inform the potential client and refuse to accept the mandate if he or she does not have this specialist knowledge.
 A general practitioner can, therefore, be held liable if he or she accepts a mandate that requires knowledge of an area of law with which he or she has no or little experience and this results in damage to the principal.

 In addition to the general duty of care, the lawyer has several duties relating to different phases in the execution of his or her mandate.
 When accepting the mandate, the lawyer has to verify that there is no conflict of interests and that he or she can exercise the mandate independently.
 In a second phase, he or she is required to obtain the instructions needed to properly perform his or her duties.
 This is frequently a task that is underestimated.
-Clients have a different perception of what is relevant, and the lawyer is required to pose questions and obtain the information that he or she requires in order to conduct a proper legal analysis.
+Clients have a different perception of what is relevant, and the lawyer is required to pose questions and obtain the information that he or she requires to conduct a proper legal analysis.
 The third phase is the legal analysis itself, based on the instructions the lawyer has received from the client.
 The lawyer is required to know the law and have access to the legal literature and precedents that are necessary to properly perform the analysis.
 The lawyer is then required to properly report to the client and make the client aware of possible risks.
 In disputes, the lawyer is required to conduct the litigation in accordance with the applicable procedural rules, in particular to observe deadlines and to react in the appropriate manner to procedural steps undertaken by the counterparty.
 If, during the course of performing his or her duties, the lawyer comes to the conclusion that specialist knowledge is required, he or she must inform the client and engage a specialist – possibly as a subcontractor.
 Agency law is governed by the principle that the agent is required to personally perform the task agreed upon.
 Therefore lawyers and other agents as a rule specifically include a provision in their contracts that allow for the engagement of a subcontractor.
 A lawyer needs to comply with a high standard of care.32 He is also responsible for the conduct of subcontractors he has engaged.

 However, a lawyer does not undertake to be successful in achieving the results that the client desires.
 The client must accept the risk that the lawyer, despite exercising due care, will not be successful.

-Lawyers licensed to practise in Switzerland are required to maintain a professional liability insurance with a minimal coverage of 1 million Swiss francs.33 In practice, large law firms have a substantially higher coverage.
+Lawyers licensed to practise in Switzerland are required to maintain professional liability insurance with minimum coverage of 1 million francs.34 In practice, large law firms have substantially higher coverage.
 Professional liability insurance is governed by the Federal Law on the Insurance Contract.
 The client cannot assert a claim directly against the insurer, but rather against the lawyer.
 There is, therefore, a risk that the client will not be covered for loss if the insurance company can successfully assert an exception to coverage, in particular the belated notification of the claim to the insurance company.
 Furthermore, the supervisory authorities who oversee the practice of the legal profession in Switzerland can order disciplinary measures if the professional rules applying to attorneys are violated.
 Article 17 BGFA foresees measures ranging from a warning to a fine or even a temporary or permanent ban on practising in the profession.

 ii Medical practitioners

 With respect to medical practitioners, it is important to distinguish between doctors in private practice (including doctors who work for private clinics) and medical practitioners who work for public institutions such as the cantonal or regional hospitals.
 The legal relationship between a private practitioner and the patient is qualified as an agency agreement in accordance with Article 394 et seq.
-CO.
-On the other hand, the relationship between public medical practitioners, respectively hospitals, and their patients are governed by cantonal public law.
+CO, whereas the relationship between public medical practitioners (in hospitals in particular) and their patients are governed by cantonal public law.
 Therefore, the basic principles applicable to agents also apply to medical practitioners in the private sector.
-With respect to negligence and liability, the respective cantonal law on the liability of public institutions applies to public institutions and their employees.
+With respect to negligence and liability, the applicable cantonal law on the liability of public institutions applies to public institutions and their employees.

 The duty to correctly and completely inform the patient of the risk of a treatment is of fundamental importance.
 According to the Swiss Federal Supreme Court, an operation qualifies as a bodily injury.
-With the exception of emergencies, the consent of the patient is, therefore, required.37 This consent can only be given based on a correct disclosure of the benefits, risks and possible alternative treatments.38 The agent's duty to account for his or her activities39 is also of relevance.
+With the exception of emergencies, the consent of the patient is, therefore, required.38 This consent can only be given based on a correct disclosure of the benefits, risks and possible alternative treatments.39 The agent's duty to account for his or her activities40 is also of relevance.